abs-tudelft/tydi/book/src/specification/logical.md

 Logical streams
 ===============

-A Tydi logical stream consists of a bundle of physical streams and an group of unsynchronized signals, parameterized by way of a logical stream type.
+A Tydi logical stream consists of a bundle of physical streams and a group of unsynchronized signals, parameterized by way of a logical stream type.
 The logical stream type, in turn, represents some representation of an abstract data type (in the same way that for instance `std::vector` and `std::list` both